Azucarz/Cafeteria-Java-Project/README.md

 # Java-Project
-Project For Java Assignment.
+Project For Java .
 Will change name when we decide the final work.